Skip to main content

 useShiftActions

 Used by the ShiftActions component.
-Generates shiftUp and shiftDown methods to move a rule/group up or down, respectively, in the query hierarchy, as well as shiftUpDisabled/shiftDownDisabled to indicate whether either button should be disabled (shiftUpDisabled is true for the first rule/group in the root group; shiftDownDisabled is true for the last rule/group in the root group).
+Generates shiftUp and shiftDown methods to move a rule/group up or down in the query hierarchy, plus shiftUpDisabled/shiftDownDisabled to indicate whether either button should be disabled (shiftUpDisabled is true for the first rule/group in the root group; shiftDownDisabled is true for the last rule/group in the root group).

 function useShiftActions(